 Faculty And Staff

 The ISOS program covers University of Pittsburgh regular full-time and part-time faculty and staff declared to be on an academic or work-related assignment on behalf of the University.
 The ISOS program covers all Pitt faculty and staff on such programs whether their regular health insurance is provided by the UPMC Health Plan or any other program.
 Coverage includes faculty and staff abroad on a paid leave of absence.
-Immediate family (spouse/domestic partner and dependent children) are covered if they accompany the faculty/staff member.
 Coverage is provided for the full length of the travel abroad; however, for assignments of greater than 180 days, please consult with the Global Operations Support Manager to confirm this coverage.
 Non-Pitt faculty or staff who are hired by the Study Abroad Office to lead or administer a Pitt study abroad program are covered by the ISOS program.

-- University of Pittsburgh faculty, staff, undergraduate and graduate students who are traveling for personal reasons such as vacation or visiting family members.(For information about coverage during this type of travel, individuals who have active UPMC Health Plan coverage should read the section below titled UPMC Health Plan and the Coverage While Away from Home section of Pitt’s HR website.)
+- University of Pittsburgh faculty, staff, undergraduate and graduate students who are traveling for personal reasons such as vacation or visiting family members.(For information about coverage during this type of travel, individuals who have active UPMC Health Plan coverage should read the section below titled UPMC Health Plan and the Coverage While Traveling section of Pitt’s HR website.)

 - University of Pittsburgh employees who are abroad during an unpaid leave of absence.